pulibrary/c4l2020_learning_ansible/before_ansible.md

  1. [Apache Solr](https://lucene.apache.org/solr/) - for search
  1. [Alerta](http://alerta.io) - for monitoring and alerts

  You would would need to remember not just the instructions to set this up but how to manage this up 6 months down the road and/or onboard new and current staff (including future you) on what it takes to maintain this very important application.
+We will go through the exercise of installing and configuring these and time permitting doing these using pre-recorded steps to avoid using StackOverflow and then compare the comfort ansible provides us.
+But first a [detour explaining this repository](workshop_intro.md)